 - Give the parsley a rinse and allow it to dry completely before chopping it.
 The chopped pieces should be large enough so that they’re visible and recognizable, but small enough to chew and enjoy (they will be used as a seasoning to taste, not just as a garnish).

 - When the octopus is finished cooking, remove it from the water using tongs and set it on the cutting board to rest.
 Drop the potatoes in the same water that the octopus was cooking in.
 Return the water to a boil and cook the potatoes for about 15 minutes, or until soft.

 - While the potatoes are cooking, cut the octopus tentacles and body/head into pieces that are about the same size as the cubed potatoes.
 I don’t really have a strategy for cutting the ‘pus other than separating the tentacles from the main body to more easily chop them.
 Then I hack away at the rest of it.
 Just get in there, don’t be shy.

-- Drain the potatoes once they’re cooked.
+- Drain the potatoes once they’re cooked, being sure to save about 1/2 cup of the starchy water.
 Salvage the remainder of the onion which will be extremely soft at this point.
 Set both aside with the octopus.

 - Plate the ‘pus and top the dish with the remaining parsley.
 Squeeze fresh lemon juice and drizzle olive oil over each serving as desired.
 Thank me later.